-- avoid tioguanine - if it is not possible to avoid tioguanine: use 10% of the standard dose and advise patients to report symptoms of myelosuppression (such as severe sore throat in combination with fever, regular nosebleeds and tendency to bruising)
+- avoid tioquanine - if it is not possible to avoid tioguanine: use 10% of the standard dose and advise patients to seek medical attention when symptoms of myelosuppression (such as severe sore throat in combination with fever, regular nosebleeds and tendency to bruising) occur

-Adjustment of the initial dose should be guided by toxicity (monitoring of blood counts) and effectiveness.
+Any adjustment of the initial dose should be guided by toxicity (monitoring of blood counts) and efficacy.

 Monitoring should be performed at an increased frequency.

-NOTE: The percentage of 10% is based on the analogy with azathioprine and 6-mercaptopurine and the analogy with TPMT, for which the gene variants have a comparable effect on toxicity to those of NUDT15.
-For NUDT15 PM, a percentage of < 20% was calculated for azathioprine and 6-mercaptopurine, but there were insufficient data available to calculate the exact percentage.
+NOTE: The percentage of 10% is based on the analogy with azathioprine and mercaptopurine and the analogy with TPMT, for which the gene variants have a comparable effect on toxicity to those of NUDT15.
+For NUDT15 PM, a percentage of < 20% was calculated for azathioprine and mercaptopurine, but there were insufficient data available to calculate the exact percentage.